Spider-Man 2: Plot

-Octavius completes his enhanced machine and confronts Harry, demanding the rare isotope tritium to fuel it.
+Octavius completes his new machine and confronts Harry, demanding the rare isotope tritium to fuel it.
 Harry agrees in exchange for Octavius bringing him Spider-Man, instructing Octavius to use Peter to find him.
-Realizing she does not love John, Mary Jane meets with Peter to confess her feelings, but he lies that he does not reciprocate.
+Realizing she does not love John, Mary Jane meets with Peter at a café to confess her feelings, but he lies that he does not reciprocate.
 Octavius attacks the pair and kidnaps Mary Jane to coerce Peter into finding Spider-Man.
 Peter's powers fully return, and as Spider-Man, he fights Octavius atop a New York City Subway train.
-Octavius sabotages the train, forcing Peter to use all his strength to stop the runaway vehicle from plunging into the New York Harbor.
+Octavius sabotages the train, forcing Peter to use all his strength to stop it from plunging into the New York Harbor.
 Despite the passengers' efforts to protect him, Octavius captures the weakened Peter and delivers him to Harry.

 Harry unmasks Spider-Man, discovering Peter's true identity.
 Peter persuades Harry to help him save Mary Jane, leading him to Octavius's lair.
-The larger fusion reaction destabilizes again and Peter unmasks himself to convince Octavius to resist the tentacles' influence and help him.
+The larger fusion reaction destabilizes again, and Peter unmasks himself to convince Octavius to resist the tentacles' influence and help him.
 Octavius, acknowledging his folly, sacrifices himself to drown the machine in the bay.
 Peter rescues Mary Jane, who now knows his secret, and admits that while he loves her, he cannot be with her.
 Meanwhile, Harry sees a vision in a mirror of Norman demanding vengeance.
 Harry refuses to hurt Peter and shatters the mirror, revealing a storeroom of Norman's Green Goblin equipment.

 On her wedding day, Mary Jane abandons the ceremony and runs to Peter's apartment, telling him her choice to be with him despite the risk.
 Their kiss is interrupted by police sirens, and Mary Jane encourages him to go help as Spider-Man.